-- 88. The definition of the Council's lowest paid employees has been based on the lowest spinal column point on the Council's grade structure plus the Outer London Fringe (OLF). - 89.
-As at 31 March 2020, the Council's lowest paid employees (excluding apprentices) are on spinal column point 5.
-This amounts to an annual salary of £18,795 plus £609 Outer London Fringe making a total of £19,404.
+- 85. The definition of the Council's lowest paid employees has been based on the lowest spinal column point on the Council's grade structure plus the Outer London Fringe (OLF). - 86.
+As at 31 March 2023, the Council's lowest paid employees (excluding apprentices) would be on spinal column point 5 as this is our lowest pay point.
+This amounts to an annual salary of £21,575 plus £663 Outer London Fringe making a total of £22,238.